macykcool/note-taker/README.md

 ## Process
 Cloned the starter code.
 I was expecting it to be much more similar to zookeepr *module work*, so I set up the code from that activity to get started.
 I was WRONG and overcomplicated it for myself.
 After meeting with my tutor, I realized it would be a much simpler structure and I did not needs tests, library, multiple route folders, etc. Once I cleaned up the structure, I found the router was not as neccessary because there were not as many files/databases/etc so I changed my code from router to app.
 Then I thought I was getting somewhere, but was running into error after error.
-I kept restructing my code thinking I was calling things in the wrong order, but it turned out I forgot to install uuid 🙄 THEN it was working as intended.
+I kept restructuring my code thinking I was calling things in the wrong order, but it turned out I forgot to install uuid 🙄 THEN it was working as intended.

 ## Demo Preview
 ![Note Taker demo](./gif/notetaker.gif)